kubernetes/sig-release/release-team/role-handbooks/docs/README.md

         - When in doubt, compare it to a working example
         - (check) build only production branch

-      - Create a site for when the current release rolls from master to release-[version].
-For example, for the 1.14 release, we needed to create a release-1.14 site that wont come into play until the future lead rolls the sites.
+      - Create a Netlify site that builds from `release-[future release]` branch.
+Even though the `[future release]` is currently `master` (e.g: https://kubernetes.io), eventually `master` will be a newer k8s version and we'll use the `release-[future release]` branch to contain all prior changes - like a snapshot. (e.g: https://v1-14.docs.kubernetes.io)
         - Taking the defaults here is mostly fine
         - When in doubt, compare it to a working example
         - e.g, site name: k8s-v1-14